ashkrit/plugins/README.md

 # Plugin Project

 Welcome to the IntelliJ Plugin Project!
-This plugin is designed to enhance developer productivity within the IntelliJ IDEA IDE by providing additional features for code management, collaboration, and documentation.
+This plugin is designed to enhance developer productivity within the IntelliJ IDEA IDE by providing features for code management, collaboration, and documentation.

 ## Features